MartinHvidberg/sudoku/es/docs/es.md

 # ES - EC SuDoKu

-The EC SuDoKu module, Strictly Structured
+The EC SuDoKu module, Strictly Structured.
+This is after the HUGE file purge, preventing all +40Mb files from being committed to git

 Largely based on prior /sudoku/SuDoKu_* work, but a fresh start